 Game metrics are normally calculated as a function of something (a dimension).
 Time is a typical dimension, others include build (version), level, map, country, player, progression or similar.
 All metrics are bound to some sort of timeframe, and this will always be from a past period – we cannot (yet) collect telemetry from the future.

-However, it is possible to run predictive analyses based on historical data, which can generate metrics for future behavior, e.g. expected sales, expected churn rate, expected number of players, etc. However, these will always be based on predictions with a specific uncertainty attached, whereas collected telemetry data – if collected correctly – are facts.
+However, it is possible to run predictive analyzes based on historical data, which can generate metrics for future behavior, e.g. expected sales, expected churn rate, expected number of players, etc. However, these will always be based on predictions with a specific uncertainty attached, whereas collected telemetry data – if collected correctly – are facts.

 The term game metrics is often used as a synonym for measures based on operationalized game telemetry data, but it is worth noting that a game metric does not need to be derived from telemetry data.
 The connection between telemetry and game metrics is commonly made in game development due to the inspiration of the use of the term “metric” in web analytics and mobile analytics, which have been among the primary inspirational sources for game analytics.